Tackling plastic pollution at its source

 We’re uniting over a million people around the world calling on corporations to cut plastic waste.
 We’ve pushed for plastic bag bans in all states (and won in most of them).
 We’re calling out Coke for their plastic addiction.
 We’re taking action to highlight excessive plastic in your supermarkets.
 We’re calling for a world that’s free of plastic.

-4 ways you can help end plastic for good:
+4 ways you can help end single-use plastic for good:

 - Add your name to the petition calling on Woolworths and Coles to stop using plastic packaging on your fruit and veggies